Violence in Tripura: Yechury urges PM to intervene

 Hydrogen generation from agri residue could well change the mobility scenario

-CPI(M) general secretary Sitaram Yechury has sent a letter to Prime Minister Narendra Modi urging his intervention to curb the violence against CPI(M) cadre and offices in Tripura allegedly led by BJP activists.
-Yechury said scores of offices of the CPI(M), including the state headquarters, were attacked by mobs of BJP men in a pre-planned fashion.
+CPI(M) general secretary Sitaram Yechury has written to Prime Minister Narendra Modi urging his intervention to curb the violence against CPI(M) cadre and offices in Tripura allegedly led by BJP activists.
+Yechury charged that scores of offices of the CPI(M), including the State headquarters, were attacked by mobs of BJP men in a pre-planned fashion.

-He said several of the party’s district and sub divisional offices were burnt down by the violent mob.
-“The most brazen attack was on the state committee office in Agartala.
+“The most brazen attack was on the State committee office in Agartala.
 They have ransacked the ground and first floors of the office, burnt two office cars and broken the bust of Dasarath Deb, a revered leader of the people of Tripura,” he said.

 Hydrogen generation from agri residue could well change the mobility scenario